Lundalogik/LimeBootstrapAppStore/LIPPackageBuilder/README.md

 Lastly save the entire package by clicking Generate Package.

 ##Installation:
-1. Install by using lip.InstallFromZipFile and point out this zip file.
+1. Install by using lip.Install("LIPPackageBuilder").
-2. Move the file Install\packagebuilder.html to the main Actionpadfolder
+2. Add the SQL procedures to the database.
 3. Add the reference "Microsoft Visual Basic for Applications Extensibility" in the VBA.

 Open the packagebuilder by calling the function LIPPackageBuilder.OpenPackageBuilder